Illinois State Police: Directors

-Fallen Troopers
+Line of duty deaths

-Since the establishment of the Illinois State Police, 67 troopers have died while on duty.
+Since the establishment of the Illinois State Police, 74 troopers have died while on duty.

-Uniform and Sidearm
+Uniform and armament

 The ISP uniform has a distinct look that separate it from its neighbors.
 Instead of a chocolate brown uniform worn by the Iowa State Patrol, or a light blue on dark blue uniform worn by the Missouri State Highway Patrol, ISP officers wear light tan/khaki shirts, and dark green pants with black trim.
 Dress uniforms include a jacket that matches the pants.
+Starting with CC 150, Sam Browne style crossbody belts will be added to the dress blouse.
 The cold weather gear incorporates a brown, all-weather jacket.
 Leather duty gear consists of black high gloss clarino holsters, belts, and accessories.
 ISP officers wear a dark brown campaign hat called a Montana Peak.

 The badge, instead of a traditional shield surmounted by an eagle design, is a six-pointed star that reads the rank of the trooper, and the words "Illinois State Police" in black, along with the officer's badge number (beginning in 2002).
 The badge's sequential inventory number is found stamped on the reverse side of the badge.
-The badges are silver or chrome plated steel for all ranks below Sergeant, and gold plated for Sergeant and above.
+The badges are silver or chrome plated steel for all ranks below sergeant, and gold plated for sergeant and above.
+A special 100th anniversary badge was worn for the centennial in 2022.
+This badge was gold with a silver center to represent both troopers and sergeants above.

-Officers are issued a Glock 22, .40 caliber.
+Officers are issued a Glock 22, .40 S&W caliber semiautomatic pistol as sidearm.
+Previous issued sidearms include the 9mm Smith & Wesson Model 5904 pistol, the 9mm Smith & Wesson Model 439 pistol, & the 9mm Smith & Wesson Model 39 pistol.
+However, beginning in 2025, a transition back to the 9mm will take place.
+Notably, the ISP issued the Model 39 to their troopers in 1967, making the ISP the first American state police force to issue a semiautomatic pistol as a duty weapon to their officers.